Skip to main content

 Focus

-Dr. Weiner's pre-clinical research interests focus on the molecular mechanisms and the regulation of acid-base hemostasis.
+Dr. Weiner's research interests focus on the molecular mechanisms and the regulation of acid-base hemostasis.
 This includes studies on ammonia metabolism, including regulation of production and novel mechanisms of transport by specific proteins.
-Dr. Weiner's laboratory played a major role in a recognition the Rhesus glycoproteins enable regulated transport of ammonia gas, NH3, which resulted in a paradigm shift shift in the understanding of ammonia metabolism.
+Dr. Weiner's laboratory played a major role in a recognition the Rhesus glycoproteins enable regulated transport of ammonia gas, NH3, which resulted in a paradigm shift in the understanding of ammonia metabolism.
+The National Institute of Health has funded Dr. Weiner's research program for more than 30 years.

 My publications